Alternative Investment Funds Comparative Guide

 8.5 What preferred tax strategies are typically adopted in the alternative investment fund context?

-Given the simplicity of the Guernsey tax regime (companies taxed at 0% and limited partnerships/unit trusts being tax transparent), there is no need for complex tax strategies to be adopted with regard to Guernsey tax.
+Given the simplicity of the Jersey tax regime (companies taxed at 0 per cent and limited partnerships/unit trusts being tax transparent) there is no need for complex tax strategies to be adopted with regard to Jersey tax.

 9 Trends and predictions